dpass47/dpass47/README.md

 ## 👨‍💻 About Me:

-I am a Front-End Developer based in Colorado.<br><br>🔭 I am currently working on a variety of side projects while looking for my first Front-End developer position!<br>🌱 I am currently learning Tailwind CSS, and will look towards learning Node.js after a few practice projects.<br>⚡In my free time, I love to spend time with my family and fly in various flight simulators!<br>
+I am a Front-End Developer based in Colorado.<br><br>🔭 I am currently working on various side projects while looking for my first Front-End developer position!<br>⚡In my free time, I love to spend time with my family and fly in various flight simulators!<br>

 ## 🌐 Socials: